-- Copayments, coinsurance and insurance deductibles for hospital services. - Copayments, coinsurance and insurance deductibles for medical, dental and vision services. - Copayments, coninsurance and insurance deductibles for retail and mail-order prescriptions. - Prescription drugs not covered in the medical plan. - Orthodontia and dental expenses. - Eye glasses, contact lenses and contact lens solution. - Corrective vision surgery, such as lasik. - Over-the-counter medications, such as aspirin, cough, cold allergy and sinus medication, etc. - Items and services that you can deduct from your income tax, according to Internal Revenue Code 213. - See an expanded list of eligible items on page 6.
+- ► Copayments, coinsurance and insurance deductibles for medical, dental and vision services - ► Copayments, coinsurance and insurance deductibles for prescriptions - ► Prescription and over-the-counter drugs not covered in the medical plan - Orthodontia and dental expenses - ► Eye glasses, contact lenses and contact-lens solution - Items and services that you can deduct from your income tax, according to Internal Revenue Code 213 - ► And many more.
+See an expanded list of eligible items on page 6.